smartdevicelink/sdl_requirements/detailed_docs/TRS/embedded_navi/GetWayPoints_TRS.md

  SDL must:

- respond UNSUPPORTED_RESOURCE, success;false to mobile application and not transfer this request to HMI
+ respond "UNSUPPORTED_RESOURCE, success:false" to mobile application and not transfer this request to HMI

 ## Non-Functional Requirements